Lost in the Movies: Evelyn Marsh (TWIN PEAKS Character Series #46)

 Statistics

 Evelyn is onscreen for roughly twenty-six minutes.
 She is in fourteen scenes in five episodes, taking place over five consecutive days.
 She's featured the most in episode 22, when she kills Malcolm.
-Her primary location is the Marsh house.
+Her primary location is the Marsh estate.
 She shares the most screentime with James.
 She is one of the top ten characters in episode 18, one of the top five characters in episodes 20 and 21, and second only to Cooper in episode 22.

 Best Scene